Superhero comics

 Superhero comics is one of the most common genres of American comic books.
-The genre rose to prominence in the 1930s and became extremely popular in the 1940s and has remained the dominant form of comic book in North America since the 1960s.
-Superhero comics feature stories about superheroes and the universes these characters inhabit.
+The genre rose to prominence in the 1930s and became extremely popular in the 1940s.
+It has remained the dominant form of comic book in North America since the 1960s.
+Superhero comics feature stories about superheroes and the universes which these characters inhabit.

 Beginning with the introduction of Superman in 1938 in Action Comics #1 (an anthology of adventure features) comic books devoted to superheroes (heroic people with extraordinary or superhuman abilities and skills, or god-like powers and attributes) ballooned into a widespread genre, coincident with the beginnings of World War II and the end of the Great Depression.

 Precursors

 In comics format, superpowered and costumed heroes like Popeye and The Phantom had appeared in newspaper comic strips for several years prior to Superman.
 The first fully-masked hero The Clock first appeared in the comic book Funny Pages #6 (Nov.
 1936).